joeniederer/Strava_Data_Project_SQL_PowerBI/README.md

 ##  Project Background

-I've been running casually over the past three years.
-Recently I have signed up for a marathon in April 2026, and now I need a marathon training plan.
+I've been running casually over the past three years, recording all of my runs through the Strava app.
+Recently I have signed up for a marathon in April 2026, and now I need to start thinking about a marathon training plan.

 To make the most effective plan, I want to run a descriptive analysis on my Strava running data to get a view on my current running level.

-Using these findings, I can then start to build a marathon training plan as a future project.
+Using these findings, I'll have an accurate baseline to pass on to a running coach, or to start to build a marathon training plan as a future project.

 ##  Areas of Focus